Harshpur: Demographics

 As of the 2011 census, 2,057 people and 301 households resided in the village.
 28% of residents were members of kshatriyas, a scheduled caste.
 The village is dominated by somvanshi kshatriyas or Thakur.

 76.3% of residents were literate and 29% were employed.
 People from Harshpur hold high positions in military, law, engineering, healthcare and education.

 13.1% of residents were under age 7.
 The gender makeup of the city was 45.5% male and 54.5% female.

 Economy

 The economy of Harshpur mostly depends on agriculture, producing crops year round.

 Facilities and services

 A primary school in the village provides education to impoverished and lower caste children.

 The nearest connecting railway station is Bishnathganj, also known as Vishwanath Ganj, which is approximately 9 km away.

 The Mandhata police station serves the village and is about 1.25 km away.

 Culture

-Residents celebrate severals festivals including Holi, Vijayadashami, Diwali, Navaratri and Maha Shivaratri.
+Residents celebrate several festivals including Holi, Vijayadashami, Diwali, Navaratri and Maha Shivaratri.